-- Alternatively, you can telephone the admissions team on 01609 533679 for a copy of the admissions form.
+- Alternatively, you can contact us for a copy of the admissions form.

 These are the only ways you can apply for a school place.

 It may be recommended or you may want your child to go to a special school.
-Places at special schools are given to children with complex needs and have a statement of special educational needs or an education, health and care plan.
+Places at special schools are given to children with complex needs who have an education, health and care plan (EHCP).

-You can ask your SENCO or SENDIASS coordinator how to apply for a place at a special school.
+You can ask your special educational needs co-ordinator (SENCo) how to apply for a place at a special school.

 You should also apply for a place at the mainstream school you prefer, and explain on the form that your child is being considered for a place at a special school.

 If you are not sure what type of school would be best for your child, arrange to discuss your concerns as early as possible and allow yourself time to visit different schools more than once if necessary.
-Your SENDIASS coordinator can help you with these arrangements and accompany you on school visits, if you wish.
+Your SEND Information Advice and Support Service (SENDIASS) co-ordinator can help you with these arrangements and accompany you on school visits, if you wish.

 There is also information about the appeals process on the school admissions appeals page.

-If your child has a statement of special educational needs or an education health and care plan, most secondary school SENCOs will visit the primary school to meet your child and talk about your child's needs with their primary school teachers and teaching assistants.
+If your child has an education, health and care plan (EHCP), secondary school special educational needs co-ordinators (SENCo) should visit the primary school to meet your child and talk about your child's needs with their primary school teachers and teaching assistants.

-If your child has particular difficulties and you feel extra visits to the secondary school will help prepare him or her, you should talk to your primary school SENCO about this.
+If your child has particular difficulties and you feel extra visits to the secondary school will help prepare him or her, you should talk to your primary school special educational needs co-ordinator (SENCo) about this.
 Sometimes a teaching assistant can be released to accompany your child to reassure him or her and to pass relevant tips and information to the secondary school staff.
 Additional visits can often help to reassure you and your child that steps will be taken to ensure support is in place before your child starts the secondary school.

-The head of Year 7 or the SENCO will be happy to meet with you.
-Your SENDIASS coordinator can also support you in preparing for meetings with school staff.
+The head of Year 7 or the special educational needs co-ordinator will be happy to meet with you.
+Your SEND Information Advice and Support Service (SENDIASS) coordinator can also support you in preparing for meetings with school staff.